 - Falling out: A baby may be at-risk of falling from rolling or leaning over the crib’s edge‚ so the crib mattress should be low enough so that the baby cannot fall out.
 In addition‚ the sale and manufacturing of all drop-side cribs has been banned per federal standards‚ which went into effect in June of 2011.
 Babies can become trapped between the mattress and the movable side of these cribs‚ posing a great danger to a young child.

 If the child you love has been harmed due to an unsafe crib‚ the resources you need to help your child recover can be found through a product liability claim.
 The goal of product liability law is to protect consumers from dangerous products and hold the negligent parties responsible for the hazardous item responsible‚ which will likely be either the manufacturer or designer of the product.
 However‚ distributors‚ retailers‚ or any other party involved in the making‚ transporting‚ or selling of the crib may be held liable as well.

 Finding Support for Your Child’s Recovery

 In order to be successful in a product liability claim‚ a family must prove that the crib was defective and that the defect alone was what specifically caused the child’s injury or possibly even claimed their life.
 As a manufacturer may argue anything to prove they were not responsible‚ such as lack of supervision or misuse of the product‚ seeking the help of a qualified attorney can aid you in getting favorable results.
-The legal team of the Jurewitz Law Group has the resources and knowledge needed to obtain winning results in your case and we will work diligently to ensure your family’s rights are protected.
+The Jurewitz Law Group Injury & Accident Lawyers have the resources and knowledge needed to obtain winning results in your case and we will work diligently to ensure your family’s rights are protected.
 Call (619) 233-5020 or (888) 233-5020 for a complimentary consultation.